 The internet loves alliterations— words that start the same.
 One of the simplest ways to use hashtags to drive traffic to your profile is to partake in daily hashtag use.
 For example, there are some great hashtag ideas for taking selfies that tie into the daily hashtag trend, most notably #SelfieSaturday.
 Many businesses and personal brands will use #TipTuesday to share an engaging tidbit with a high re-share value.

 Incorporate daily hashtags into your content calendar, finding a blend that works for you.
 These are also a great last-minute option to use when inspiration strikes.
+And if nothing else works, you can always find the perfect hashtag for you using hashtag generator.

 A branded hashtag is specific to your brand, tying into your company values and brand voice.
 Using this hashtag can help you engage in social listening to make data-driven marketing decisions and curate user-generated content (UGC).
 Branded hashtags help build customer loyalty and drive traffic to your profile through frequent use and referrals.